ucisysarch/opencvjs/README.md

   ```

 5. Compile OpenCV and generate bindings by executing make.py script.

   ```
     python make.py
   ```

+### Tests
+Test suite contains several tests and examples demonstrating how the API can be used.
+Run the tests by launching test/tests.html file usig a browser.

 ### Exported OpenCV Subset
 Classes and functions that are intended for binding generators (i.e. come with wrapping macros such as CV_EXPORTS_W and CV_WRAP) are exposed.
 Hence, supported OpenCV subset is comparable to OpenCV for Python.
 Also, enums with exception of anonymous enums are also exported.